-School will share with parents any concerns we may have about their child unless to do so may place a child at risk of harm (see Section 3: 3 Action by Designated Senior Person)
+School will share with parents any concerns we may have about their child unless to do so may place a child at risk of harm.

-We encourage parents to discuss any concerns they may have with either the Head teacher, Deputy Head teacher or the School Learning Mentor
+We encourage parents to discuss any concerns they may have with Mr R Chandler

-The child protection policy should be available publicly either via the school website or by other means.
+The child protection policy should be available publicly either via the school or college website or by other means.

-We make parents aware of our policy via the school learning eSchools learning platform.
+We make parents aware of our policy publication on school website